issalig/toshiba_air_cond/README.md

 In case you are **interested in a pcb board** just open an issue and contact me.
 If you are more into DIY, I also provide the gerbers and remember if you improve the design please share it, that's how open source works, if you do not want to share, this project is not for you.

-In particular, this project has been tested with remote control unit RBC-AMT32E and central unit RAV-SM406BTP-E (http://www.toshiba-aircon.co.uk/assets/uploads/product_assets/20131115_IM_1115460101_Standard_Duct_RAV-SM_6BTP-E_EN.pdf)
+In particular, this project has been tested with remote control unit RBC-AMT32E and central unit [RAV-SM406BTP-E](http://www.toshiba-aircon.co.uk/assets/uploads/product_assets/20131115_IM_1115460101_Standard_Duct_RAV-SM_6BTP-E_EN.pdf)

-You can find the service manual from central unit and wired controller here: http://www.toshibaclim.com/Portals/0/Documentation/Manuels%20produits/SM_Gainable_Std-Compact--DI_406566806110614061606_GB.pdf, https://rednux.com/mediafiles/Hersteller/toshiba/Toshiba-Bedienungsanleitung-RBC-AMT32E-Englisch.pdf
+You can find the service manual from central unit and wired controller [here](http://www.toshibaclim.com/Portals/0/Documentation/Manuels%20produits/SM_Gainable_Std-Compact--DI_406566806110614061606_GB.pdf) and [ other here](https://rednux.com/mediafiles/Hersteller/toshiba/Toshiba-Bedienungsanleitung-RBC-AMT32E-Englisch.pdf)

 # Status

 - Operational.

+---

 # Software installation
 Code is developed in Arduino for ESP8266 and in particular Wemos B1 mini board.
 Basically it as WebServer that serves a webpage and communicates with the client by means of WebSockets.
 Some nice features are OTA updates, WifiManager and others ...